 Since at the present time to work with the information used computers, it is natural that information theory is very closely related to computer science.

+In a computer for storing information, there are a variety of storage devices.
+The information is stored in the form of binary digital code.
+This is due to the fact that it is technically easier to implement such a memory.
+Electronic components, that make up the memory, can only be in one of two stable states.
+These conditions are compared with 0 and 1.

+It is understood that in one memory element can store a minimum amount of information.
+The minimum amount of information is called a bit.
+The word "bit" is a contraction of two words: BInary + digiT = BIT.

+Consistent association of bits is forming larger units of information — cell.
+The cell, that consists of eight bits, called a byte.

+The hardware of the computer operates the machine words, which represent a certain number of consecutive bits, perceived as a whole.
+Word length depends on the particular computer.

+Memory system of the computer imposes limitation on the capacity and the precision of the numerical information (because it is obvious that computer memory physically consists of a limited number of bits).

 The Amount of Information in Computer Technics

 Information theory is one of the branches of mathematics.
 Therefore, one of the problems associated with the information is the measurement of its quantity.
 However, the concept of information can be defined differently.
 Therefore, it can different measure its quantity.
 To determine the amount of information the most common formula Hartley and formula Shannon.